About us

 Our facilities

-Our campus boasts an impressive 900-piece art collection, which can be found both within our department and across campus.
-We also have a wide variety of dedicated study and research spaces.
+Our campus boasts an impressive 900-piece art collection, which is both within our department and across campus.
+We also have gallery space and innovative object handling and art storage space in Heslington Hall, an Edwardian country house at the heart of campus.

 The city of York is rich in architecture, with influences from medieval through to modern.
-We’re surrounded by several impressive galleries in the region, and within easy travelling distance to major art locations across the country.
+In the region, we’re surrounded by galleries, country houses and medieval cathedrals.
+We're also close to several contemporary art spaces, such as the Hepworth Wakefield.